TomVollerthun1337/DavidSedley.github.io/content/publications/articles.md

 ### ‘Epicurean versus Cyrenaic happiness’
 in R. Seaford, J. Wilkins, M. Wright (eds.) _Selfhood and the Soul: Essays on Ancient Thought and Literature in Honour of Christopher Gill_ (Oxford 2017), 89-106

+### ‘Eudemus' interpretation of Zeno's paradoxes’
+forthcoming in _Oxford Studies in Ancient Philosophy_ 53, 2017

 ### ‘The Empedoclean allusion at Lucretius 2.1081-3’
 in _Les Présocratiques dans la poésie latine_ (forthcoming)